funaydmc/web-ocr/.github/instructions/MODEL_USAGE.instructions.md

 7. **Model Format**: ONNX models are platform-independent and can be used with various frameworks

-## 📚 Reference Implementation

-For a complete working example, see:
-- `paddle_ocr_final.py` - Full Python implementation
-- `demo.py` - Simplified Python demo

-These implementations demonstrate all the concepts described in this document.

 ## 🎯 Summary

 The OCR pipeline consists of: